 - Put in the time.

-Growing a YouTube channel is time consuming and many of the most interesting success stories come from creators who quit day jobs to focus on the medium.
+Growing a YouTube channel is time-consuming, although templates can save time, and many of the most interesting success stories come from creators who quit day jobs to focus on the medium.
 For instance, PewDiePie dropped out of school to start working at a hotdog stand to have more time to create content.

 - Know your audience

 The most important thing to any YouTuber is their community.
 This is because a channel is only as strong as the community supporting it.
 This means you’ll need to keep up with your followers, interact with them, and engage regularly.
 It also means you’ll need to keep in touch with the things your audience finds interesting and fascinating.
 Popular YouTuber Michelle Phan, for instance, admits that she wakes up as early as 5:30 am to read comments on her channel.
 According to her, “We know how unpredictable it can be whenever you’re creating content,